FlaushDev/DnD-Charakter-Ersteller/README.md

 !!
 Das Projekt ist noch in der Alpha-Phase | The project is still in alpha!!
 <h4>Wip Features:</h4>

-0. Level Select impact for all calculations and not just subclasses and PB
+1. Level Select impact for all calculations and not just subclasses and PB
-1. Alignment Picker
 2. Implementations of more features from the 2024/2014 PHB
 3. Choosing between the 2014/2024 Rulebook
 4. Printing to a character sheet directly